Cable television in the United States: Digital cable

 Starting in the late 1990s, advances in digital signal processing (primarily Motorola's DigiCipher 2 video compression technology in North America) gave rise to wider implementation of digital cable services.
 Digital cable television provides many more television channels over the same available bandwidth, by converting cable channels to a digital signal and then compressing the signal.
-Currently, most systems offer a hybrid analog/digital cable system.
+Currently, most systems offer only digital cable television, although some still offer a hybrid analog/digital cable system.
 This means they offer a certain number of analog channels via their basic cable service with additional channels being made available via their digital cable service.

 Digital cable channels are touted as being able to offer a higher quality picture than their analog counterparts.
-This is often true, with a dramatic improvement in chroma resolution (120 lines for NTSC versus 270 for digital).
 However, digital compression has a tendency to soften the quality of the television picture, particularly of channels that are more heavily compressed.
 Pixelation and other artifacts are often visible.

 Set-top boxes

-Subscribers wishing to have access to digital cable channels must have either a "Digital Cable Ready" television, a cable converter box, and a CableCARD.
+Subscribers wishing to have access to digital cable channels must have either a "Digital Cable Ready" television, or a cable converter box, and a CableCARD.

-AllVid was a CableCARD replacement proposed by the U.S. Federal Communications Commission (FCC), U.S.A Federal Bureau of Investigation (FBI), intended to provide bidirectional compatibilities such as interactive programming guides, video-on-demand and pay-per-view, since retail CableCARD-ready devices are unable to access such systems.
+AllVid was a CableCARD replacement.
+It was proposed by the United States Federal Communications Commission (FCC).
+Cable system operators believed that their customers would like to have the opportunity to purchase services that relied on the capabilities of "two-way cable" (i.e., both from the cable company to the consumer and from the consumer to the cable company, using the same cable).
+Examples are news and information services, interactive program guides, video-on-demand, and pay-per-view television.
+At the time, CableCARD-ready devices were unable to provide reliable access to these services.
+Within the FCC's Cable TV Bureau, staff recognized this missing link and its potential negative impact on the public.
+The Cable Bureau was then charged to develop the Commission's AllVid proposal in order to ameliorate this impact..